CelsiusNetwork/celsius-js-sdk/docs/integration-partner.md

 ## Use case

 The Omnbius Integration API offers partners the ability to use Celsius features as a legal entity rather than as a user.
-This allows partners to reap the benefits and features of Celsius Network that to be accessed through the API rather than from a mobile app.
+This allows partners to reap the benefits and features of Celsius that to be accessed through the API rather than from a mobile app.

 ### Features